Location: Melville, NY

 Date of hike: Oct.
 19, 2018

 Dr. Jeffrey Wenig Memorial Park is another hilly hiking spot hidden within a residential neighborhood in Melville.
-It's the third park I've picked in recent weeks based on its proximity to my job – with the others being DeForest Nature Park in Dix Hills and Butterfly Park in Melville – and I decided to stop by while driving home from work on a Friday night.
-Also, like those parks, I found Wenig by searching for patches of green on Google Maps.
+It's the third park I've picked in recent weeks based on its close proximity to my job – with the others being DeForest Nature Park and Butterfly Park – and, like those parks, I discovered Wenig by looking for patches of green on Google Maps.
+To unwind from the work week, I opted to stop by before heading home on a Friday night.

 Wenig Memorial Park was formerly known as Roundtree Park (likely due to it's entrance on Roundtree Road) and was dedicated through parcels created by subdivision modifications to the Town of Huntington, according to the town's online trail guide.
 "The parkland consists of rolling hills that are at higher elevations than much of Long Island due to their location along the southern edge of the Ronkonkoma Moraine, a remnant of past glacial advances," it said.
 The park was rededicated in memory of Dr. Jeffrey Wenig, who served as the town's director of environmental protection from 1973-1980 as well as a toxicologist, inventor and developer of pharmaceutical products.
 Interestingly, twice during his tenure as director, the town won "Beautify America" awards as the leading suburban community in the U.S., the guide said.